Day 1, 16:00, Boston

 "Don't sneak up on me.
 I'm not used to anybody doing that who doesn't want to kill, torture or maim me."

-"In that case, I think you're mistaking me for somebody else," he answered without batting an eyelash, letting a faint smirk dance over his lips.
+"Then I think you're mistaking me for somebody else," he answered without batting an eyelash, letting a faint smirk come to his lips.

 "You're making me think twice about using my knife on you"

-No, he didn't exactly fancy being skewered by that chunk of lignum vitae.
-Not that he'd even let it escalate that far.
-So he switched tactics.
+No, he didn't exactly fancy being skewered by lignum vitae.
+Not that he would even let it escalate that far.
+He switched tactics.

 "Realistically, it should be me mistrusting you.
-After all, you could have called your back-up while I was gone"
+You could have called your back-up while I was gone"

-"Oh yes, they've actually already surrounded the nearby buildings and I gave them a description of all the torture you submitted me to.
-Don't expect anything less than extreme pain once they get their hands on you, John Quinn.
+"They've actually already surrounded the area and I gave them a description of all the torture you submitted me to.
+Don't expect anything less than extreme pain.
 I'm finally putting an end to this hide-and-seek game."
 Rashel shook her head at him, "Did you seriously expect that from me?"

 "I've stopped expecting things.
 You're unpredictable," he confessed, raising his free hand to run it through his hair, "And you don't know how to trust me"